UniversalDependencies/docs/_ja-overview/introduction.md

 ## Dependency Annotation Schema
 * K. Uchimoto, and Y. Den, “[Word-level Dependency-structure Annotation to Corpus of Spontaneous Japanese and Its Application](http://www.lrec-conf.org/proceedings/lrec2008/summaries/790.html)”, In Proc. of LREC 2008, (2008).

+## Phrase Structure Annotation
+* Sumire Uematsu, Takuya Matsuzaki, Hiroaki Hanaoka, Yusuke Miyao, and Hideki Mima.
+2013. '[Integrating multiple dependency corpora for inducing wide coverage Japanese CCG resources](http://www.aclweb.org/anthology/P13-1103) In Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics (ACL 2013), pp. 1042-1051.
+* Takaaki Tanaka and Masaaki Nagata.
+2013. '[Constructing a Practical Constituent Parser from a Japanese Treebank with Function Labels](http://www.aclweb.org/anthology/W13-4913)' In Proceedings of the Fourth Workshop on Statistical Parsing of Morphologically-Rich Languages